ehsan11100/AdGuard/Clients.md

 ClientIDs are identifiers that can be used with the following DNS protocols:
 DNS-over-HTTPS, DNS-over-TLS, and DNS-over-QUIC.
-To use this identifier, clients should perform queries using a special domain name.
+To use this identifier, clients should perform queries using a special domain name or URL.
 For example:

  *  AdGuard Home has the domain name `example.org`.